jpsalado92/GDS-Resources/gds_tutorials/tutorial1_simpleviz/README.md

 ## Requirements
 * Access to the internet and a web browser
-* A Google account
-* Access to a Google Cloud Platform storage bucket
+* Access to a Google Cloud Platform storage bucket through a configured Google Cloud CLI
 * Familiarity with Javascript

 ## Project
 Creating a simple community visualization that supports 1 dimension and 1 metric. </br>

 ![Simple Viz](simple_viz.png)

 ### 1. File schema